Trail Etiquette

 -

-communications should be relevant and brief.
-While
+be relevant and brief.

 -

-name of the driver directly ahead and behind you as well as
+directly ahead and behind you as well as the Leader's name in case you

 -